japila-books/apache-spark-internals/docs/overview.md

 === Unified development and deployment environment for all

-Regardless of the Spark tools you use - the Spark API for the many programming languages supported - Scala, Java, Python, R, or link:spark-shell.adoc[the Spark shell], or the many Spark Application Frameworks leveraging the concept of xref:rdd:index.adoc[RDD], i.e. Spark SQL, link:spark-streaming/spark-streaming.adoc[Spark Streaming], link:spark-mllib/spark-mllib.adoc[Spark MLlib] and link:spark-graphx.adoc[Spark GraphX], you still use the same development and deployment environment to for large data sets to yield a result, be it a prediction (link:spark-mllib/spark-mllib.adoc[Spark MLlib]), a structured data queries (Spark SQL) or just a large distributed batch (Spark Core) or streaming (Spark Streaming) computation.
+Regardless of the Spark tools you use - the Spark API for the many programming languages supported - Scala, Java, Python, R, or spark-shell.md[the Spark shell], or the many Spark Application Frameworks leveraging the concept of rdd:index.md[RDD], i.e. Spark SQL, spark-streaming/spark-streaming.md[Spark Streaming], spark-mllib/spark-mllib.md[Spark MLlib] and spark-graphx.md[Spark GraphX], you still use the same development and deployment environment to for large data sets to yield a result, be it a prediction (spark-mllib/spark-mllib.md[Spark MLlib]), a structured data queries (Spark SQL) or just a large distributed batch (Spark Core) or streaming (Spark Streaming) computation.

 It's also very productive of Spark that teams can exploit the different skills the team members have acquired so far.
 Data analysts, data scientists, Python programmers, or Java, or Scala, or R, can all use the same Spark platform using tailor-made API.
 It makes for bringing skilled people with their expertise in different programming languages together to a Spark project.